-Sharing Your Wildlife Management Areas and National Forests
+Sharing Your Wildlife Management Areas & National Forests

 Mississippi Hunting & Fishing

 The Mississippi Department of Wildlife, Fisheries, and Parks (MDWFP) and the National Forests in Mississippi are committed to providing safe recreational experiences for all users.
 Growing demands for recreational trails, places to hunt, and other outdoor activities have resulted in increased use of wildlife management areas and National Forests.
 Interactions between recreational visitors are occurring more frequently.
 In response, the MDWFP and National Forests in Mississippi are increasing efforts to raise individual awareness by providing tips to our visitors.
 Please follow these tips to ensure a safe visit for yourself and others and “Live to Play Another Day”.

 Tips for Trail Users

 Trail Users: Know local hunting seasons—Specific dates for hunting seasons vary year-to-year and also by type of game hunted and the weapon used.
 Small-game seasons (dove, squirrel, rabbit, etc.) stretch from September through February.
 Deer seasons generally occur from October through January or mid-February.
 Turkey seasons usually run from mid-March through the beginning of May.
 Learn the regulations and hunting seasons for the areas where you will be recreating before you go.
 See www.mdwfp.com for specific information.

 Trail Users: Wear hunter orange—Wear a hunter orange hat and vest (and pack cover if backpacking), or hooded outerwear when out in fall, winter, and spring.
 Horse riders should make or buy brightly colored rump sheets for their horses.